rust-bitcoin/bip324/README.md

 }
 ```

-#### Coverage
+There are also `no_std` compliant versions of these functions which require an RNG to be initialized by the consumer.

+# ChaCha20Poly1305

+BIP324 elects to use the ChaCha20Poly130 Authenticated Encryption with Addition Data (AEAD) under the hood.
+This is a combination of the ChaCha20 stream cipher and the Poly1305 message authentication code (MAC).
+In this context, "authentication" refers to the encrypted message's integrity, not to the identity of either party.

+Poly1305 is a purpose-built MAC, as opposed to something like an HMAC using SHA256 which leverages an existing hash scheme to build a message authentication code.
+Purpose-built introduces new complexity, but also allows for increased performance.

+ChaCha20 and Poly1305 are both implemented in this crate to keep dependencies to a minimum.

+# Development

-The implementation is tested against vectors from the BIP 324 reference and a number of additional library tests.
+The implementation is tested against vectors from the BIP324 reference and a number of additional library tests.